Background pattern

 Taking Plurimen with food, drinks, and alcohol

-Concomitant ingestion of Plurimen and alcohol should be avoided.
+The concomitant intake of Plurimen and alcohol should be avoided.

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-Driving and operating machinery
+Driving and using machines

-3. How to Take Plurimen
+3. How to take Plurimen

-Follow exactly the administration instructions for this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow your doctor's instructions for taking this medication exactly.
+If you are unsure, consult your doctor or pharmacist again.

-As an adjunct (auxiliary) to levodopa (with or without decarboxylase inhibitors): 5-10 mg/day (1 or 2 tablets), either in a single dose or in 2 doses during the morning (breakfast and lunch).
+As an adjunct (auxiliary) to levodopa (with or without peripheral decarboxylase inhibitors): 5-10 mg/day (1 or 2 tablets), either in a single dose or in 2 doses during the morning (breakfast and lunch).
 When administered with a levodopa regimen, the levodopa dose should be reduced (average reduction, 30%).
 The daily dose of Plurimen should not exceed 10 mg (2 tablets).

 The tablets should be swallowed with a little water.